shuhanxu93/project_mtls/README.md

 ## project_mtls

+### 20180306

+Project keeps me up at night.

+What is the different:

+protein seq --> window fragment --> shuffle -->split into kfold equally

+protein seq --> shuffle --> split equally --> window fragment

+Still feel puzzled about this.

+I think my explaination from previous post is wrong.

 ### 20180305

 What I like about this course is that there is no clear set of instructions laid out for me.
 We are required to read to expand our knowledge and we are encouraged to experiment (although this can be time consuming sometimes).
 Although I am confident of the steps to take at the start of the course, I am continuously challenged to think otherwise during the journey.
 Each article I read makes me question my method.
 This uncertainty definitely makes me feel uncomfortable but I know that this will make me a better thinker in the end.
 It is as if I am traversing along a stochiastic gradient descent (sam would love this).
 There is no guarantee that each step will leap you to the optimal minimum but you know that you will land somewhere close eventually.